redis/redis-doc/docs/data-types/bitmaps.md

 ## Learn more

-* [Redis Bitmaps Explained](https://www.youtube.com/watch?v=oj8LdJQjhJo) is an entertaining video explainer that teaches you how you might use bitmaps for map exploration in an online game.
+* [Redis Bitmaps Explained](https://www.youtube.com/watch?v=oj8LdJQjhJo) teaches you how to use bitmaps for map exploration in an online game.
 * [Redis University's RU101](https://university.redis.com/courses/ru101/) covers Redis bitmaps in detail.